letruongminh/hrm_auto/README.md

 ├── reports/                   # Test artifacts (screenshots, videos, reports) │   ├── screenshots/
 │   └── videos/
-└── README.md                  # This file
+└── README.md                  # This file is to help newcomer to understand the project
 ```

 - **Modular Page Objects:** Each page object (e.g., `landing-page.ts`) extends a common base for DRY code and maintainability.
 - **Step Definitions:** One instance per scenario, strongly typed, and reusable.
 - **Hooks:** Robust setup/teardown, screenshot/video capture, and artifact management.
 - **Cross-Browser:** Configured for Chromium, Firefox, and WebKit.
-- **Reporting:** Screenshots and videos attached to Cucumber reports; artifacts uploaded in CI.
+- **Reporting:** Screenshots and videos attached to Cucumber reports, artifacts uploaded in CI.
-- **CI/CD Ready:** GitHub Actions and GitLab templates provided, with artifact handling and headless support.
+- **CI/CD Ready:** GitHub Actions provided, with artifact handling and headless support.

 ---